Attack on German Flatts (1778): Aftermath

 Klock's regiment did not arrive until after the raiders had left.
 The militia pursued the raiders, but were unable to catch up with them.
 Some friendly Oneidas and Tuscaroras, however, capitalized on Brant's absence from Unadilla to raid that town, freeing prisoners that Brant had taken while en route to German Flatts.

 The Americans launched retaliatory raids in early October that destroyed Unadilla and Onaquaga.
 Brant and John Butler's son Walter organized a retaliatory expedition against Cherry Valley, which was the scene of a massacre in November.
-This action and others by Brant and Butler contributed to the decision by the Continental Congress to authorize a major Continental Army expedition into Iroquois territory.
-Commanded by Generals John Sullivan and James Clinton, the 1779 expedition systematically destroyed the villages of Iroquois tribes fighting for the British, but did little to stop the frontier war.
+This action and others by Brant and Butler contributed to the decision by the Continental Congress to authorize a major Continental Army expedition into Haudenosaunee territory.
+Commanded by Generals John Sullivan and James Clinton, the 1779 expedition systematically destroyed the villages of Haudenosaunee tribes fighting for the British, but did little to stop the frontier war.
 The German Flatts area in particular was the subject of repeated raids.

 Walter D. Edmonds' 1936 novel Drums Along the Mohawk recounts the story of Adam Helmer's run and gives an overview of the German settlements along the river.
 It was adapted as a film by the same name, directed by John Ford and released in 1939.